KoutchemeCharles/cip25-aiep/index.md

 ## Impact

-This study is the **first deployment of trained SLMs for diagnostic programming feedback in a global MOOC**.
+This study is one of the **first deployment of trained SLMs for diagnostic programming feedback in a global MOOC**.
-It demonstrates that small, open-source models can provide **timely, constructive, and scalable feedback**, reducing dependence on proprietary LLMs and enabling privacy-preserving educational tools.
+It demonstrates that small, open-source models can provide **timely, constructive, and scalable feedback**.

 ---